snootched/cb-lcars/doc/cb-lcars-state-system.md

 ## Built-in State Matchers

-The following built-in states are available and can be styled via the card's variables and styles:
+The following built-in states are available.
+The styles are controlled via the card's variables structure (see below):

 | State ID             | Matches Entity State Value(s)         | Variable Name   |
 |----------------------|---------------------------------------|-----------------|